gaissmai/go-inet/README.md

 Package inet represents IP-addresses and IP-Blocks as comparable types.

-The IP addresses and blocks from this package can be used as keys in maps, freely copied and fast sorted without prior conversion from/to IPv4/IPv6.

 Some missing utility functions in the standard library for IP-addresses and IP-blocks are provided.

+This IP representation is comparable and can be sorted very quickly without prior conversions to/from the different IP versions.

+The library is mainly intended for fast ACL-lookups and for IP address management (IPAM) in global scope and not for host related systems programming.

+So, no IP address zone indices are supported and IPv4-mapped IPv6 addresses are stripped down to plain IPv4 addresses.
+The information of the prior mapping is discarded.

-Blocks are IP-networks or IP-ranges, e.g.
+Blocks are IP-networks or arbitrary IP-ranges, e.g.

     192.168.0.1/24              // CIDR
     ::1/128                     // CIDR